reply-fr/sustainable-personal-accounts/workbooks/inspect-a-production-system.md

 - Failed maintenance transaction - This happens when an expiration event has been observed, but no related released event.
 The operator should check potential failures in the purge ran by CodeBuild on the target account.

-- Failed on-boarding transaction - This happesn when a vanilla event has been observed, but no released event.
-The operator should chekc potential failure in the preparation ran by CodeBuild on the target account.
+- Failed on-boarding transaction - This happens when a vanilla event has been observed, but no released event.
+The operator should check potential failure in the preparation ran by CodeBuild on the target account.

 - Generic exception - This is used by experimental code for some situations.

-## Step 6 - Inspect account inventories
+## Step 6 - Inspect account inventories <a id="step-6"></a>

 SPA produces inventories of AWS accounts that it manages.
 Inventories are useful for quick inspection of a large number of accounts.